The Paul Lynde Show: Production

 The show was based on the play Howie, about a lawyer, played by Lynde, whose daughter marries a slacker named Howard, or "Howie".
 The Lynde character despises him as he is not interested in earning money or traditional pursuits.
 Howie was developed for CBS in 1962, as a replacement for The Dick Van Dyke Show, but when that series was saved from cancellation, plans for Howie were shelved.

 William Asher later resurrected the Howie concept for ABC and Screen Gems as a replacement for Bewitched.
 Asher and then-wife Elizabeth Montgomery were contractually obligated for two more seasons of Bewitched for ABC.
 Montgomery was not interested in continuing the series (she and Asher were also on the verge of divorcing), and Lynde was also under contract to ABC.
 The Paul Lynde Show (along with the first incarnation of Temperatures Rising) was created to fulfill the contracts.
-Lynde had appeared numerous times on Bewitched as "Uncle Arthur".
-Asher designed The Paul Lynde Show to be ABC's counterpart to CBS's All In The Family; however, the show lacked the controversial and topical issues brought up by All In The Family, due to ABC's continued restriction on social issues at the time.
+Lynde had appeared eleven times on Bewitched as "Uncle Arthur".
+Asher designed The Paul Lynde Show to be ABC's counterpart to CBS's All in the Family; however, the show lacked the controversial and topical issues brought up by All in the Family, due to ABC's continued restriction on social issues at the time.
 This was despite Lynde's rewrite of the show's dialog in an effort to make the series more lively and comedic.